-7In the appendix, we assess two other channels through which height may shape preferences: health and risk tolerance.
-If height operates through both income and health/risk tolerance, this would contaminate our interpretation of the height effect and violate the exclusion restriction in the IV models, which are discussed in section 4 below.
-We find that controlling for these variables in our models do not alter either the point estimates on or the signifiance of height's direct effect on preferences, nor the IV second-stage models of income instrumented with height.
+32In section H of the appendix, we assess two other channels through which height may shape preferences: health and risk tolerance.
+If height operates through income and health/risk tolerance, this would contaminate our interpretation of the height effect and violate the exclusion restriction in the IV models, which are discussed in section 4 below.
+We find that controlling for these variables in our models does not alter either the point estimates on or the significance of height's direct effect on preferences, nor the IV second-stage models of income instrumented with height.

-8Because one of the voting questions we use to generate our Conservative support indicator is not asked in wave 2, we report all results beginning with wave 3.
-Also, to avoid dropping individuals who happen to be missing in wave 16, we use the mean of the reports of height from waves 14 and 16; all results are robust to using the wave 16 measure.
+33Because one of the voting questions we use to generate our Conservative support indicator is not asked in wave 2, we report all results beginning with wave 3.